tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 MUST check that it is able to negotiate TLS 1.3 or greater.
 If not, it MUST abort the connection with a "handshake_failure" alert.

-The ClientEncryptedCH value is said to match a known ECHConfig if there exists an ECHConfig that can be used to successfully decrypt ClientEncryptedCH.encrypted_ch.
+The ClientECH value is said to match a known ECHConfig if there exists an ECHConfig that can be used to successfully decrypt ClientECH.encrypted_ch.
 This matching procedure should be done using one of the following two checks:

-1. Compare ClientEncryptedCH.config_id against identifiers of known ECHConfig and choose the one that matches.
+1. Compare ClientECH.config_id against identifiers of known ECHConfig and choose the one that matches.
-2. Use trial decryption of ClientEncryptedCH.encrypted_ch with known ECHConfig and choose the one that succeeds.
+2. Use trial decryption of ClientECH.encrypted_ch with known ECHConfig and choose the one that succeeds.

-Some uses of ECH, such as local discovery mode, may omit the ClientEncryptedCH.config_id since it can be used as a tracking vector.
-In such cases, trial decryption should be used for matching ClientEncryptedCH to known ECHConfig.
+Some uses of ECH, such as local discovery mode, may omit the ClientECH.config_id since it can be used as a tracking vector.
+In such cases, trial decryption should be used for matching ClientECH to known ECHConfig.
 Unless specified by the application using (D)TLS or externally configured on both sides, implementations MUST use the first method.

-If the ClientEncryptedCH value does not match any known ECHConfig structure, it MUST ignore the extension and proceed with the connection, with the following added behavior:
+If the ClientECH value does not match any known ECHConfig structure, it MUST ignore the extension and proceed with the connection, with the following added behavior:

+- It SHOULD include an ECH extension in its ServerHello with a `ECHNonce` payload indicating rejection as specified in {{encrypted-client-hello}}.
+(The client interprets the absence of this extension as an indication of rejection.)

-- It MUST include the "encrypted_client_hello" extension with the "retry_configs" field set to one or more ECHConfig structures with up-to-date keys.
+- It SHOULD include the "encrypted_client_hello" extension in its EncryptedExtensions with the "retry_configs" field set to one or more ECHConfig structures with up-to-date keys.
 Servers MAY supply multiple ECHConfig values of different versions.
 This allows a server to support multiple versions at once.

 - The server MUST ignore all PSK identities in the ClientHello which correspond to ECH PSKs.
 ECH PSKs offered by the client are associated with the ECH